-Once you arrive, your instructors will help you select the best combination of items based on weather and route.
+Once you arrive, your instructors will facilitate a "Duffel Shuffle" to help you select the best combination of items to pack in your backpack, based on weather and route.
 Any items your instructors ask you not to bring will be stored securely at base.
 This is done for efficiency, to minimize pack weight, and to ensure that you have the appropriate gear.
 Since you may not use every item on this list, we suggest leaving the tags on items purchased for this course so that you have the option of returning it.
 When purchasing gear, please check the retailer's return policies.